fhdm-dev/scoppy/docs/wiki/Installation-&-Getting-Started.md

 ### 1. Install the Android App
 Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

+### 2. Erase Existing Data from Pico Flash

+Erase all existing data from the Pico (or Pico W) flash by following the instructions here: [Erase Flash](../wiki/erase-flash)

+> Important.
+Failure to erase existing data from the flash storage may result in the Scoppy firmware not working correctly or at all!

-### 2. Download the Firmware
+### 3. Download and Install the Firmware

 Download the firmware onto your computer from [here](./firmware-versions)

-### 3. Install the Firmware
+After erasing the flash using the instructions above (step 2), the Pico should be visible on your computer as a mass storage device.

-Push and hold the BOOTSEL button on the Pico, then connect it to your computer using a normal USB cable (Type-A male to Micro-USB male).
+> If you don't see the Pico on your computer as a mass storage device then push and hold the BOOTSEL button on the Pico and connect it to your computer using a normal USB cable (Type-A male to Micro-USB male).
 Your computer should detect the Pico as a USB Mass Storage device.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.

-Copy the uf2 file to your Pico.
+Copy the firmware uf2 file to the mass storage device.

 The onboard LED should start blinking.